-The Family Law Attorney is available to provide procedural assistance to people who are representing themselves in Family Court.
-The Family Law Attorney will not represent you at a court hearing, but can help you prepare your court forms for that hearing or the orders after hearing.
+The Family Law Facilitator is available to provide procedural assistance to people who are representing themselves in Family Court.
+The Family Law Facilitator is an attorney; however, they will not represent you at a court hearing, but can help you prepare your court forms for that hearing or the orders after hearing.

 Child Custody & Visitation Mediation

 When parents separate or divorce, decisions need to be made about where the children will live and how they will be cared for.
 These are important decisions.
 Sometimes they are the most difficult.
 California law states that when parents cannot reach an agreement, they must first meet with a professional mediator before they can go to court.

 PLEASE NOTE: For dissolution of marriage or legal separation in California, there are only two legal grounds.
 The first is "irreconcilable differences", meaning that at least one party asserts that the marriage cannot be saved.
 The other reason is "incurable insanity" which, unlike irreconcilable differences, must be proven.

 A dissolution of marriage, which is more commonly known as divorce, terminates the marriage and resolves marital issues including child custody, visitation, child support, spousal support, asset and debt division (real and personal property), former name restoration, restraining orders, and other issues identified by the parties.
 You must wait 6 months from the date the respondent was served with the divorce documents.
 You will then have to submit judgment paperwork to the court for a Judge’s signature before you are legally divorced.
 View current filing fees.